 Talking about what running has done for us over the years on this week’s Tuesdays on the Run.
 How has it changed me?
 Oh… so many ways for the good.
 And one very surprising way for the – not so good?
-I can’tcall it bad, exactly, becuase things could be much worse!
-Link up with us this week and let us know about how running has changed your life!
+I can’t call it bad, exactly, because things could be much worse!

 How Has Running Changed Me?
 Let Me Count the Ways